Skip to content

 Download

-Needs-based orders lead to less waste
+Demand-driven ordering leads to less waste

-A simple and very effective method for saving food has been very popular with customers for over two years now: Fruit and vegetables that only have minor visual defects or no packaging are available in all BILLA and BILLA PLUS stores - depending on availability - in 3.5 kilo bags for €3.50 each.
-In this way, bananas, apples, peppers etc. that are perfectly edible are given a second chance.
-Since the beginning of the year, another 2,700 tons of food have been saved by BILLA together with customers in this way.
+A simple and effective method for saving food has gained significant support among customers for over two years: fruit and vegetables with minor cosmetic defects or no packaging are available in all BILLA and BILLA PLUS stores, depending on availability, in 3.5 kg bags for €3.50.
+This way, bananas, apples, peppers, and more that are perfectly edible get a second chance.
+Since the beginning of the year, 2,700 tons of food have been rescued by BILLA together with its customers through this initiative.